Sum(me:r)

 Sum(me:r) is the ninth extended play by South Korean boy group Pentagon.
 The album was released on July 17, 2019 by Cube Entertainment under Kakao M distribution.
-Member Yan An did not participate in the activities due to health reasons.
+Member Yan An did not participate in the activities for health reasons.

 The song was released through several music portals, including MelOn, iTunes, and Spotify.

-In September, 2020, "Humph" become a hot topic on social media and internet communities.
-Korean Netizen opined "the song that is perfect for the COVID-19 pandemic situation."
-The lyrics "Do not cross the line Stop / No access to there are no access / Oh you have crossed the line right now / Oh, please keep it", the youthful melody and cute choreography of the song is good to use in a campaign to encourage social distancing.
-This resulting in becoming a meme song and the number of direct cam videos and music videos from the "Humph" music broadcast on YouTube is rapidly increasing.
+In September, 2020, "Humph" went viral on social media and internet communities.
+A Korean news outlet called the song "perfect for the COVID-19 pandemic situation."
+The lyrics "Do not cross the line Stop / No access to there are no access / Oh you have crossed the line right now / Oh, please keep it" evoke messaging from social distancing campaigns.
+This resulted in the rapid increasing of the number of direct cam videos and music videos from the "Humph" music broadcast on YouTube.